 One of the benefits of Effingham is that there is very little traffic.
 The average commute to work is 15.07 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In terms of college education, Effingham is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.55% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Effingham is somewhat higher than in the average US city of 21.84%: 25.55% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Effingham in 2022 was $33,472, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $133,888 for a family of four.
 However, Effingham contains both very wealthy and poor people as well.